Transient-Labs/tl-story-inscriptions/README.md

 ```

 ## 5. ERC-165 Support
 The Story Contract supports ERC-165.
-The Interface ID is `0x2464f17b`
+The Interface ID is `0x2464f17b`.
+The previous interface id that is supported in versions lower than 5.0.0 is `0x0d23ecb9`.

 ## 6. Gas Cost
 Based on local testing, the gas cost of a 5000 word story (a research paper) costs `694795 gas`.
 At 100 gwei gas, this coverts to a gas cost of `0.0694795 ETH`.
 This is extrememly gas efficient.
 Stories will also likely be much shorter in length and submitted when gas is lower.